What is The Best Sensitive Skin Routine?

 Q1: What is the best skincare routine for sensitive skin?

-The best skincare routine for sensitive skin is a simple one that includes a gentle cleanser, a fragrance-free moisturizer, and daily mineral sunscreen.
+The best routine is a simple one: a gentle fragrance-free cleanser like CeraVe Hydrating Cleanser, a barrier-repair moisturizer like La Roche-Posay Toleriane Double Repair, and a daily mineral sunscreen like EltaMD UV Clear SPF 46.
 Avoid harsh ingredients and over-exfoliation.

 Q2: How often should sensitive skin be cleansed?

-Sensitive skin should be cleansed once daily, preferably in the evening.
-In the morning, rinsing with lukewarm water may be sufficient.
+Once daily, preferably in the evening.
+In the morning, rinsing with lukewarm water is usually sufficient.

 Q3: Is sunscreen necessary for sensitive skin?